willfaught/paige/README.md

 Taxonomy pages are an inline, unordered, sorted list of links to terms.

-The 404 page has a Not Found header, and no body.
+The 404 page has a "Not Found" header, and no body.

-An empty list has a Nothing Here header, and no body.
+An empty list has a "Nothing Here" header, and no body.

 Stock Bootstrap 5.2 and Bootstrap Icons 1.9.1 are used for style and icons.
 They're loaded from the Bootstrap CDN for every page.